gyroflow/flowshutter/README.md

 ### Set up environment

-`Visual Studio Code` with `Pymakr` extension is recommended.
+#### Visual Studio Code with Pymakr extension

 1. Install `node`
-2. Manually install `Visual Studio Code` [1.64.2](https://code.visualstudio.com/updates/v1_64)
+2. Install `Visual Studio Code`
 3. Install `Pymakr` extension in `Visual Studio Code`
-4. After pymakr correctly loaded in `Visual Studio Code`, update `Visual Studio Code` to the latest version (currently 1.66.1)
-5. Manually install `Pymakr` ([v1.18.0-beta.0](https://github.com/pycom/pymakr-vsc/releases/tag/v1.1.18-beta.0) or newer) extension in `Visual Studio Code`
-6. Edit `Pymakr`'s global settings that add `"wch.cn",` to `"autoconnect_comport_manufacturers"`
-7. Modify content of `"address"` to `"address": "",`
-8. Edit `address` in `pymakr.config`
+4. Edit `address` in `pymakr.conf` to your flowshutter's COM port
-9. Pull flowshutter code from `https://github.com/gyroflow/flowshutter`
+5. Pull flowshutter code from `https://github.com/gyroflow/flowshutter`
-10. Then you can connect and upload the flowshutter code
+6. Then you can connect and upload the flowshutter code

+#### Thonny IDE
+TBD

 ## License